OCA/l10n-brazil/l10n_br_dere/README.rst

    / **Exclude Tables** open the operation wizard (``tpOper`` 2/3).
    Replace updates the existing PGCC snapshot in place (for example a new ``codTrib``) so D-1101 / D-1106 lines keep their account link.
    Accounts still used by those events cannot be dropped.
+Draft or generated records can be deleted from the form.
+Sent or accepted ones stay until a manager enables **Allow deleting accepted DeRE records** on the company (``tpAmb`` 2 only) or uses Exclude (``tpOper`` 3) at the RFB.
 3. Sending does **not** consult immediately.
 Use **Consult Results** or wait for the cron (exponential backoff from 2 minutes up to 60) until the D-9001 receipt arrives.
 Then generate the trial balance (D-1101)